apburt/treeseg/doc/tutorial_preprocessing.md

 ## The larger-area point cloud

 The primary input to treeseg is some larger-area point cloud collected in a forest scene (e.g., in this tutorial, the point cloud representing the 1ha tropical rainforest plot in French Guiana).
-It is expected that this point cloud is stored in binary or ascii [PCD format](https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html).
+It is expected that this point cloud is stored in binary or ASCII [PCD format](https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html).
 By default, the expected point fields are the Cartesian coordinates (x, y, z) of each point, but additional fields can be included (as described in the following subsection).
 It is also expected that the larger-area point cloud is broken into N tiles (Nmin = 1), using the following strict naming convention:

 ```
 mycloud.tile.0.pcd